 If you want to rack up rewards that work in a specific program, Chase Ultimate Rewards® is definitely worth looking into.
 After you sign up for a card that earns points in this program, you’ll be able to book travel – including all-inclusive resorts – through the Chase travel portal.
 Depending on the card you sign up for, you could also get a sizable discount.

 Let’s say you get the Chase Sapphire Preferred® Card, for example.
-This card offers an amazing 60,000 bonus points after you spend $4,000 on purchases within the first three months of account opening.
-That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
-On top of that, you’ll also earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
-Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
-For example, 60,000 points are worth $750 toward travel.
+This card offers an amazing 80,000 bonus points after you spend $4,000 on purchases within the first three months of account opening.
+That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
+On top of that, enjoy benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases, plus more.
+Get more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
+For example, 80,000 points are worth $1,000 toward travel.

 Another huge benefit of this card (and other Chase Ultimate Rewards® cards) is the fact you can transfer points to popular hotel and airline partners at a 1:1 ratio.
 Since some Chase transfer partners like Hyatt and IHG Rewards offer all-inclusive resorts, this is yet another way to get maximum bang for your buck.